Are carbs really bad for your diet?

 We’d like to give a clear cut answer.
 Unfortunately different studies seem to produce different results.

 For instance a large, long term study in the US, published in 2008, concluded that diets lower in carbohydrate and higher in fat and protein do not increase the risk of type 2 diabetes in women.
 In fact, diets rich in vegetable sources of fat and protein may modestly reduce the risk of diabetes.
+For those who already have type 2 Diabetes, a low carbohydrate diet appears to have health benefits, according to a review of the evidence published in 2017.

 However, a large, long term study in Sweden, published in 2012, concluded that low carbohydrate-high protein diets, used on a regular basis and without consideration of the nature of carbohydrates or the source of proteins, are associated with increased risk of cardiovascular disease.
+While a review of published studies, in 2013, found that low carbohydrate diets appeared to be associated with an increased risk of death (all cause mortality).

-What both studies may have in common though is a recognition that the type of carbohydrate (and the type of fat and protein) matters.
+What these studies usually have in common though is a recognition that the type of carbohydrate (and the type of fat and protein) matters.
 The Swedish study, for instance, noted that low carbohydrate-high protein diets may be nutritionally acceptable if the protein is mainly of plant origin and if you eat less simple and refined carbohydrates (like the white rice, bread and pasta explained earlier).
 Lentils, beans, nuts, seeds and tofu are examples of plant based proteins - as well as some vegetables, like peas, sprouts and broccoli.
 And a 12 month study from 2010 found a low carbohydrate Mediterranean Diet (with a mix of healthy ingredients like fruit, vegetables, fish and olive oil) most effective for controlling cardiovascular risk factors (and so reducing the risk of heart attack and stroke) and also for controlling Type 2 diabetes.

 - If you want to lose weight and stay healthy, choose a balanced diet.
 It is important to choose ‘good’ carbs, with a low glycemic load, like brown rice, wholemeal bread and wholemeal pasta – and include at least 5 portions of fruit and vegetables each day.